kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 Lit Actions are JavaScript functions that can be used read and write data across blockchains, web2 platforms, and the rest of the web3 world.
 You can use Lit Actions to generate signatures when your specified on or off-chain conditions are met, fetch data from off-chain platforms, and manage permissions for PKPs.

-In the following guide, we will write a simple Lit Action that requests a signature from the Lit nodes and signs the message "Hello World".
+This guide will walk you through setting up a connection to the Lit network, defining a Lit Action, and executing the Lit Action.
+The code snippets can be complied and run to successfully execute the Lit Action, as long as an Ethereum wallet is initialized using the `ETHEREUM_PRIVATE_KEY` environment variable.

-This guide uses Lit's [Datil Network](../../network/networks/mainnet.md), the Mainnet Beta, which is designed for application developers aiming to build **production-ready** applications.
-For those developing in a test environment, the Datil-test Network is recommended.
-More on Lit networks [here](../../network/networks/testnet.md).
+This guide uses Lit's [Datil-dev Network](../../connecting-to-a-lit-network/testnets#datil-dev) which is designed for application developers aiming to get familiar with the Lit SDK.
+Payment is not required on this network, and therefore the code is less complex.
+For those wanting to develop using Lit for production-ready applications, the [Datil-test](../../connecting-to-a-lit-network/testnets#datil-test) Network is recommended.
+More on Lit networks can be found [here](../../network/networks/testnet.md).

 For developers looking to explore beyond the basics, check out the [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) for more developed uses of Lit Actions.